kencx/homelab/provision/README.md

 $ molecule test
 ```

-To run playbooks individually, use the local `inventory/hosts-test.yml` instead.
+To run and debug playbooks individually, use the local
-Additionally, take care of user passwords.
-The base image forces the user to
+`inventory/hosts-test.yml` instead.
+Take care of the user passwords.
-reset their password on first login.

 ### TODO
-- [ ] Force overwrite Github SSH key
-- [ ] Sparse checkout homelab-iac
-- [ ] Template for gitea + drone CI
+- [ ] Start compose stacks
 - [ ] Molecule `verify.yml`
+- [ ] Automate changing of password on first login

-## Base
+## Base Template

-`provision/base` defines a skeleton of the infrastructure for a single
+`provision/base` contains a base template of the infrastructure for a single
 environment.
 To deploy an environment, we enter the necessary variables in
 `[env].tfvars` and apply the infrastructure.